mokdevel/DarcMods/DarcMissions/README.md

 # Version history

 ## Next release (unreleased)
+* Nothing yet

+## 20250801
 Minor update to properly find enemies when using TOH ReCharacters.
 Update *should not* affect existing installs.
 If you're using TOH ReCharacters, delete your dc_enemyList.json and a new one will be created.

 Main features:
 * Support for TOH ReCharacters
   * MEI supported
   * MEC is not supported
+* Checked compatibility with ArlandXEveron and Novka

 Fixes:
 * Convoy mission: When vehicle spawn fails, the mission fails .. instead of crashing.
+* Squatters mission: Building selection was not working properly.
 * Mission position searching much faster.
 When mission was starting, servers took quite some time to find a spot on large maps.
+* Crashes with EveronXArland when searching for mission position.

 ## 20250630
 Minor update to properly find enemies when using RHS.
 Update *should not* affect existing installs.
 If you're using RHS, delete your dc_enemyList.json and a new one will be created.